Free Webhook Inspector Inspect HTTP Headers & JSON Payload

 Webhook Inspection vs Just Receiving

 Receiving a webhook means your endpoint accepted the request and returned a 200.
-Inspecting a webhook means you know exactly what the provider sent — before your handler made assumptions about it.
+Inspecting means you know exactly what the provider sent: headers, content-type, raw body format, and signature values — before your handler made assumptions about any of it.

 The difference matters most when debugging integration failures.
-If your handler is rejecting events, the problem is almost always in something you can't see without inspection: a missing header, an unexpected content-type, or a payload structure that differs from the documentation.
+If your handler is rejecting events, receiving tells you it happened — inspection tells you why.
+A missing header, an unexpected content-type, a payload structure that differs from the documentation: none of these are visible without looking at the raw request.

 What to Look for When Inspecting a Webhook

-Most webhooks use POST, but some providers use GET (for URL verification challenges) or PUT.
-Check the method matches what your route handler expects.
+Stripe-Signature, GitHub usesX-Hub-Signature-256, Shopify usesX-Shopify-Hmac-SHA256.
+One typo in the header name in your verification code fails every event. - HTTP method — Most webhooks use POST, but some providers use GET for URL verification challenges or PUT for update events.
+Check the method matches your route handler.

 Step-by-Step Inspection Walkthrough